 On the more serious side, the other reason I made the channel was because I wanted to show that synthetic media doesn’t have to be exclusively made for malicious/evil purposes, and I think there’s currently massive amounts of untapped potential in terms of fun/entertaining uses of the technology.
 I think the scariness of deepfakes and synthetic media is being overblown by the media, and I’m not at all convinced that the net impact will be negative, so I hoped that my channel could be a counterexample to that narrative.

+Are you worried about the legal future for creative uses of this technology?
 Sure.
 I expect that this technology will improve even more over the next few years, both in terms of accuracy and ease of use/accessibility.
 Right now it seems to be legally uncharted waters in some ways, but I think these issues will need to be settled fairly soon.
 Hopefully the technology won’t be stifled by overly restrictive legal interpretations.

+It seems inevitable that, at some point, an artist’s voice is going to be used for other uses against their will: guesting on a track without permission, promoting products they aren’t paid for, or maybe just saying things they don’t believe.
+What would you say to artists or other public figures who are worried that this technology will damage their rights and image?
 There are always trade-offs whenever a new technology is developed.
 There are no technologies that can be used exclusively for good; in the hands of bad people, anything can be used maliciously.
 I believe that there are a lot of potential positive uses of this technology, especially as it gets more advanced.
 It’s possible I’m wrong, but for now at least I’m not convinced that the potential negative uses will outweigh that.

-Update: I just heard from Vocal Synthesis’s creator that the copyright strike was removed, and both videos are back on his channel.
-I initially suspected that Roc Nation dropped the copyright claim, but Nick Statt at The Verge reported that Google reviewed the DMCA takedowns.
+Update: I just heard from Vocal Synthesis’s creator that the copyright strike was removed, and bothvideos are back on his channel.
+I initially suspected that Roc Nation dropped the copyright claim, but Nick Statt at The Vergereported that Google reviewed the DMCA takedowns.

 “After reviewing the DMCA takedown requests for the videos in question, we determined that they were incomplete,” a Google spokesperson tells The Verge.
 “Pending additional information from the claimant, we have temporarily reinstated the videos.”